-The Old Government House Hotel and Spa is at the heart of St Peter Port, offering stunning views of the picturesque harbour and the islands of Herm and Sark beyond.
-View a video from Visit Guernsey to see for yourself.
+The Old Government House Hotel & Spa is at the heart of St Peter Port, offering stunning views of the picturesque harbour and the islands of Herm and Sark beyond.

 The hotel is just off the town’s main shopping street and barely five minutes’ walk from the bustling quayside.
 Set on a charmingly quiet street, the imposing Victorian facade overlooks a delightful little park, while the rear of the property is arranged around a gorgeous private garden.

 The hotel overlooks the castle that has stood guard over the town and harbour of St Peter Port for nearly 800 years.
-It houses four fascinating museums: the Story of Castle Cornet Museum, the Maritime Museum, the 201 Squadron (RAF) Museum and the Militia Museum.
-It also boasts gorgeous gardens that have been created through the ages to provide the garrison with herbs, vegetables and flowers.
+It houses five fascinating museums: The Story of Castle Cornet Museum, The Maritime Museum, The 201 Squadron (RAF) Museum, The Royal Guernsey Light Infantry Museum and The Royal Guernsey Militia Museum.
+It also boasts lovely gardens that have been created through the ages to provide the garrison with herbs, vegetables and flowers.

 A few streets away you’ll find the beautifully preserved home of Victor Hugo, author of Les Misérables and The Hunchback of Notre-Dame.
 He spent 14 years in exile in Guernsey during the reign of Napoleon III and decorated the interior himself in flamboyant style.

 Nearby Candie Gardens is the site of the Guernsey Museum & Art Gallery.
 Fascinating exhibits show the development of the Island and its people, while a changing programme of temporary exhibitions is held in the Rona Cole and Brian White Galleries.

 Also, within 5 minutes' walk you will find the St James Concert and Assembly Hall which plays host to a wide variety of concerts and performances, and also houses the very popular Bailiwick of Guernsey Millennium Tapestry.